Fit as a Mama Bear

 Quinoa is one of the few plant-based foods that contain all essential amino acids.
 Meaning, you don't need to add anything to the stuffed peppers if you don't want to.

-That said, if you feel the need to step up your protein, you can easily serve the peppers on the side of something larger, make something like salmon stuffed peppers, or mix in any of the following:
+That said, if you feel the need to step up your protein, you can easily serve the peppers on the side of something larger, or mix in any of the following:

 • Leftover Dutch oven chicken